ankrutik/notes/aws/solutions_arch_cert/notes.md

 The data stored on a **local instance store will persist only as long as that instance is alive**.
 However, data that is stored on an Amazon EBS volume will persist independently of the life of the instance.

-Normally, EBS volumes can only be attached to one EC2 instance.
-As of Feb 2020 you can attach certain types of EBS volumes to multiple EC2 instances. https://aws.amazon.com/blogs/aws/new-multi-attach-for-provisioned-iops-io1-amazon-ebs-volumes/
+Normally, **EBS volumes can only be attached to one EC2 instance**.
+Except, as of Feb 2020, you can attach io1 and io2 EBS volumes to multiple EC2 instances. https://aws.amazon.com/blogs/aws/new-multi-attach-for-provisioned-iops-io1-amazon-ebs-volumes/

 Elastic Block Storage is a hard-disk on the cloud.